napari/docs/docs/plugins/virtual_environment_docs/article-5-more-than-just-best-practices.md

-# Tools and tips when building napari plugins: More than just best practices
+# Article 5: Tools and tips when building napari plugins: More than just best practices
 These articles will be more valuable if you are familiar with the Python programming language and the Napari software.
 They are taken from the [January 2022 Testing workshop](https://drive.google.com/file/d/1DaMrRz-rLRQ6-_y0J8O3GRpVPCn0rgYs/view) video starting at about 1:12:00.
 The articles should stand on their own and are summaries of the information in the video.

 * Article 1: [Virtual environments](./Virtual-environments.md)